raspberrypilearning/puzzle-room/en/step_3.md

 --- /task ---

 Now the player needs to be able to push the button.
-They should only be able to press it, when the character is close to the button though.
+They should only be able to press it when the character is close to the button though!

 --- task ---